mattihicks/mattihicks/price-quote-finland.md

     <div class="grid-display">
       <div class="row projectBody">
        <div class="col-12">
-        <h1 class="questionProject">Why are users ordering a price quote when the price breakdown is already present on the website?</h1>
+        <h1 class="questionProject">Why are users ordering a price quote when the price breakdown is already present on the EF Languages Abroad website?</h1>
 <!--         <ul><li class="objectiveResearchList">To discover why users on the site order a price quote when the price breakdown is already present on the website</li>
           <li class="objectiveResearchList">To improve the price quotation feature, bringing it more inline with the new digital model</li> -->
       </div>